fb pixel code

 If you’re a new patient, you’ll likely receive dental X-rays to give your dentist a clear picture of your dental health.

-Children may need dental X-rays more often than adults because their teeth and jaws are changing far more rapidly than those of adults.
+Children may need dental X-rays more frequently than adults because their teeth and jaws are changing at a much faster rate than those of adults.

 For adults, dental X-rays are used to: